 Adoption of collective action initiatives to prevent corruption in climate finance is paramount to ensure value for money from investments as well as ensuring sustainability of the investments, which is even more important in the delivery of resilient infrastructure.
 In turn, both of these help with mitigating the climate crisis and saving lives.

-The Basel Institute of Collective Action defines Collective Action as a “multi-stakeholder collaboration to achieve shared goals”.
+The Basel Institute on Governance defines Collective Action as a “multi-stakeholder collaboration to achieve shared goals”.
 Collective action allows membership and belonging, increases influence, and a shared connection to address issues around sharing common resources.
 CoST International was at the most recent Open Government Partnership Summit in Tallinn, Estonia.
 In this article, we share lessons, experiences, ideas and views from the summit including at our own side event which focused on opening up climate finance infrastructure to public scrutiny.

 Climate finance infrastructure is defined by the Global Infrastructure Hub as finance that aims to support the public or private sectors to address climate change through mitigation or adaptation.
 Climate finance can be applied to finance projects, programmes, or regulatory changes.
 It includes mitigation such as clean energy projects such as wind or solar, or adaptation projects such as sea walls that deal with coastal inundation or dams that deal with large scale flooding.